DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 # OAR instructions
-Because Froggy is a collaborative cluster and to try to optimise ressources using and sharing, it is **FORBIDDEN TO RUN JOBS DIRECTLY** on ciment clusters.
-All jobs have to be submitted via OAR, a queuing managing system.
-Interested users can refer to ciment [OAR tutorial](https://ciment.ujf-grenoble.fr/wiki/index.php/OAR_tutorial) to benefit from all OAR functionalities.
+Because Froggy is a collaborative cluster and to try to optimize resources consuming and sharing, it is **FORBIDDEN TO RUN JOBS DIRECTLY** on CIMENT clusters.
+All jobs have to be submitted via OAR, a queuing job software.
+Interested users can refer to CIMENT [OAR tutorial](https://ciment.ujf-grenoble.fr/wiki/index.php/OAR_tutorial) to benefit from all OAR functionalities.
-OAR files are in fact bash scripts containings some OAR instructions.
-OAR instuctions have to be declare after `#OAR ` flag.
+OAR files are in fact bash scripts containing some OAR instructions.
+OAR instructions have to be declare after `#OAR ` flag.
 All common bash scripting command should be invoked.
 Here is exposed a quite simple OAR script skeleton we will use to run our R script.
 This script is adapted to Froggy cluster.
 The full script is store in [simple_vector_shuffling.oar](scripts/simple_vector_shuffling.oar).

 Here is described line by line our .oar file.

-Beacause it is a bash file, the first line must be:
+Because it is a bash file, the first line must be:
 ```bash
 #!/bin/bash
 ```